 Oracle HTTP Server is a Web server that is based on Apache Standalone 10.1.2.0.0.
 You can use the Oracle HTML DB installation type to install Oracle HTTP Server in a new Oracle home.

-Note: If you are installing Oracle Workflow middle-tier components, then Oracle HTTP Server is available with Oracle Database 10g Companion Products.
+Note: If you are installing Oracle Workflow middle-tier components, then Oracle HTTP Server is available in the Oracle Database 10g Companion Products installation type.

 This standalone release of Oracle HTTP Server provides the following features: